-School starts back in Las Vegas in a few weeks.
-Both drivers and students will need to adjust to the new routine, sharing the road, and getting to and from school safely.
+With school back in session in Las Vegas, both drivers and students will need to adjust to the new routine, sharing the road, and getting to and from school safely.
 The responsibility is on drivers to emphasize school driving safety until everyone gets back into the groove of things in order to prevent accidents.
 The attorneys at Lerner and Rowe offer the following school driving safety tips to help ensure student safety.

 Driving in School Zones